 The interactive plan of study (iPOS) is the student's official contract between the department and the university.
 It lists all the classes the student plans to take to complete the degree and indicates who is on the student's supervisory committee.
 Students are encouraged to create a plan with their mentor before submitting the official iPOS.
-Students are also encouraged to submit the iPOS in the first or second semester of the program.
+Students are also encouraged to submit the iPOS in the first semester of their program but no later than the second semester of the program.
 Students who wish to use coursework done prior to the start of the program must adhere to ASU's pre-admission credit policy.